Matt Carragher

-Matthew Carragher (14 January 1976 – 28 December 2016) was an English footballer who played 362 league games over twelve years in the Football League.
+Matthew Carragher (14 January 1976 – 28 December 2016) was an English footballer who played 422 league and cup games over twelve years in the Football League.
 He was a versatile defender and was described as "a natural leader".

 He began his career with Wigan Athletic in 1993.
 He made 119 league appearances in four years at the club, helping the "Latics" to the Third Division title in 1996–97.
 He then switched to Port Vale.
 He was later made club captain and led the "Valiants" to victory in the Football League Trophy in 2001.
-Despite 194 games for the club, he was released in May 2003.
+He was released in May 2003.
 Following a brief spell at Stafford Rangers, he spent two years with Macclesfield Town before retiring in 2005.

 Career

+Wigan Athletic

 Carragher started his career at Wigan Athletic after coming through the ranks at the Latics School of Excellence and made his debut in a 6–3 win over Chester City in October 1993.
 Kenny Swain's "Latics" then finished the 1993–94 campaign fourth from bottom of the Third Division.
 New boss Graham Barrow then led the Springfield Park club to 14th in 1994–95, before he was replaced by John Deehan.
 Wigan finished 10th in 1995–96, two points behind Colchester United in the play-off zone.
 Carragher made 16 appearances in 1996–97, as Wigan were crowned of the Third Division, finishing above Fulham on goal difference.